Anton, Caflisch, Janzen and Keefer will lead the team in 2013-14.

 The men finished fourth at the Big Ten Championships and went on to a 24th place finish at the NCAA Championships.
 Kremer also served as an assistant coach to Team USA at the 2011 Pan American Games in Mexico, and coached Haley Spencer to the Silver Medal in the 200-meter breaststroke.
 Another of Kremer's swimmers, Ashley Steenvoorden, represented Team USA based on her winning the 400-meter freestyle at the 2011 USA National Championships.

 The success has not been limited to the pool under Kremer's watch.
-The Gophers posted at least 14 Academic All-Big Ten selections in each of his seven seasons with the women's program, including 22 in both 2005 and 2011.
+The Gophers posted at least 14 Academic All-Big Ten selections in each of his eleven seasons with the women's program.
 Kaylee Jamison became the first Gopher to earn GTE/CoSIDA Academic All-America First Team honors in 2011.
 Jenny Shaughnessy was a second team GTE/CoSIDA Academic All-American in 2009.
+In 2015, both Jessica Plant and Chris Johnson received the Big Ten Postgraduate Scholarship.
+Plant also collected the Wayne Duke Award, Big Ten Medal of Honor, was a Rhodes Scholarship finalist and a honoree for the NCAA Woman of the Year for her true excellence as a student-athlete.

 Prior to becoming the women's swimming and diving co-head coach in the spring of 2004, Kremer was a member of the Minnesota men's swimming staff under Dale.
 Kremer was an assistant coach for the Golden Gophers for four years, before being promoted to the associate head coach position in 2002.
 After Kremer's arrival in 1998, the Golden Gopher men's team won three Big Ten Championships, including back-to-back titles in 2001 and 2002, and again in 2004.
 The other three years, the Maroon and Gold finished second at the league championships.
 The Gophers also placed in the top-10 at the NCAA Swimming and Diving Championships in each of his last five years with the men, 2001-05.